IBM-ICP-CoC/ICP-311-Install/docs/ldap.md

     The command above will run a docker image containing LDAP and set it to automatically restart if the virtual machine is restarted.

+THANK YOU to Jim Conallen, for the following documentation!!
 Directions for configuring LDAP can be found [here](https://ibm.ent.box.com/s/6q6h74cdx5zkd0t7y2rhohaiujo99a4u).